 This strategy is also available as a mutual fund.
 Visit RMBFunds.com for more information.

-The SMID Cap Core Strategy (“the Strategy”) follows a bottom-up, fundamental approach.
+The Small Cap Core Strategy (“the Strategy”) follows a bottom-up, fundamental approach.
 The Strategy is considered core as it will hold stocks across the entire style spectrum.
 The Strategy is managed with a team approach.
-The portfolio managers are involved in idea generation, fundamental stock analysis, and portfolio assessment, while drawing upon the vast amount of research performed by our U.S. Equity teams.
+Its portfolio managers are involved in idea generation, fundamental stock analysis, and portfolio assessment, while drawing upon the vast amount of research performed by our U.S. Equity teams.

 The Strategy’s investment philosophy is based on three key elements: